sunlightrain/vsphere-with-tanzu-quick-start/README.md

 # vSphere with Tanzu Quick Start Demo

+> ARCHIVED: This repository has been archived in-place and replaced by a new Oracle RAC project under `oracle-rac-cluster/`.
+> See `ARCHIVED.md` for details.

 ## Purpose

 This repository provides a minimal, hands-on quick-start for deploying workloads into a vSphere with Tanzu environment.
 It demonstrates how to: